 Here, I hope to record those memorials visible today, to preserve a transcript of the inscriptions, and an image of the stone.

-Recording memorials is a time consuming task, and I’m grateful to all those who have been kind enough to photograph and record the images which are included here.
+Recording memorials is a time consuming task, and I’m grateful to all those who have been kind enough to photograph and record the images which are included here, In particular Tracey Green who has spent countless hours doing so.
 Contributions are always welcome if you are passing and have the time to take a few pictures, preferably in a way the inscriptions are legible.

 I have tried to research the names on the memorials below, so that we know at least a minimum about the families concerned.
 The maiden names of married women have been used where I can trace them.
 Otherwise, the married name is marked with an asterix.